Srobins7/Website_Project/README.md

 # Website_Project
-This is the repository for my website project for internet business technologies (OPIM-668-40).
+This is the repository for my website project for internet business technologies (OPIM-668-40). <br>
 Author: Schuyler Robinson

-Website Title: Lopez Lobster and Crab
+Website Title: Lopez Lobster and Crab <br>
 Website Description:  This is a fictious website made for a lobster and crab fishing business based in the Florida Keys.

 References: